 This is a hardy species with no known health concern.
 However, you should check for some common diseases like feather loss, genetic disorders, respiratory diseases, eye problems, and scaly leg diseases.

-- When kept in small cages, they exhibit an initial shyness to sing in the presence of people.
+- They exhibit an initial shyness to sing in the presence of people especially when kept in small cages.

 - Wild saffron finches prefer to live in flocks during the winter while in spring they live in pairs for breeding.
 Unlike many other finches, they are not migratory.